Olive Oil and Lemon Juice For Kidney Stones

 Kidney stones are surprisingly common, affecting at least 10% of people in the United States.
-Of course, passing kidney stones is incredibly painful and people are desperate for ways to get rid of kidney stones quickly!
-There are numerous foods and supplements that claim to dissolve kidney stones.
-Or, help you pass kidney stones quickly and with less pain.
-Let’s review some of the common foods and supplements that claim to do this, including olive oil & kidney stones.
+Of course, passing kidney stones is incredibly painful and people are desperate for ways to pass them quickly!
+A variety of foods and supplements are often promoted to dissolve kidney stones or help you pass them faster and with less pain.
+Of which, olive oil and lemon juice are often said to help prevent kidney stones.

 Olive Oil & Kidney Stones

-A common claim is that consuming large amounts of olive oil will help pass kidney stones with less pain and more quickly.
-Websites suggest that olive oil will help lubricate the stone and help it pass through the ureter more smoothly.
-Because food must be broken down into it’s chemical components, absorbed through the intestine, re-packaged and metabolized by the liver, this lubrication of kidney stones does not make physiologic sense.
-There is no research to suggest that olive oil “lubricates” kidney stones to help them pass.
+A common claim is that consuming large amounts of olive oil will lubricate the stone and help it pass through the ureter more smoothly.
+Although this sounds simple enough, this claim does not make anatomical or physiological sense.
+When food is eaten, nutrients are broken down into their chemical components, absorbed through the intestine, re-packaged and metabolized by the liver and further circulate in the blood stream.
+Olive oil in its original form never enters the ureter, therefore, there is no research to suggest that olive oil “lubricates” kidney stones to help them pass.

 Olive Oil Kidney Stone Research

 One small study has been published showing that male mice who consumed 1.7mL olive oil per kilogram body weight (per day) did have a fewer calcium oxalate kidney stones after 28 days.(1) The lower incidence of kidney stones was likely due to improved urine chemistries after 28 days on this regimen.
-However, no studies have been done in humans to confirm that human bodies react the same way.
+However, no studies have been done in humans to confirm that our bodies would have the same result.

-Many animal studies do not translate to the same outcome in humans and it can be dangerous to give nutrition recommendations based on a single animal study.
+Many animal studies do not translate to the same outcome in humans.
+For this reason, it can be dangerous to give nutrition recommendations based on a single animal study.
 In addition, a 150 pound (68 kilogram) human would have to drink about a 1/4 cup of olive oil each day to meet the amount of olive oil supplemented in this trial.
-This is a significant amount of oil that, over time, could contribute excess calories and displace healthy foods that we know reduce the risk of kidney stones.
+This is a significant amount of oil.
+Over time, these excess calories could take the place of healthier foods that we know reduce the risk of kidney stones.

 Olive Oil Kidney Stone Verdict

-Bottom line: I cannot recommend taking olive oil reduce the risk of kidney stones.
-There is not enough research to make about olive oil and kidney stones this time.
+Bottom line: I cannot recommend taking olive oil to reduce the risk of kidney stones.
+There is not enough research to support the claim that olive oil lubricates and helps pass kidney stones at this time.

 Should I Eat Olive Oil?

 Absolutely!
-Olive oil is a heart healthy fat, and is recommended by the American Heart Association along with many other oils including canola, sunflower, corn and peanut oil.(2) I absolutely recommend using olive oil as a fat source in cooking over saturated fats, such as butter.
+Olive oil is a heart healthy fat, and is recommended by the American Heart Association along with many other oils including canola, sunflower, corn and peanut oil.(2) Unsaturated fats, such as olive oil, are recommended as a healthier cooking option over saturated fats, such as butter.
 I just cannot recommend drinking olive oil, or using very large amounts, as a means to reduce risk of kidney stones.

 What About Fish Oil?

-Similar to olive oil & kidney stones, there are claims that fish oil helps pass kidney stones.
+Similar to olive oil, there are claims that fish oil helps pass kidney stones.
 There is no research to support this claim.
 In fact, an article published in the journal of the American Urological Association concluded there is no benefit to fish oil in kidney stone prevention.(3)

 Eating fatty fish such as salmon, tuna or mackerel is a healthy practice and may reduce the risk of heart disease.
 The American Heart Association recommends eating fatty fish twice per week to gain heart health benefits.(4) However, there is no research to support taking fish oil for kidney stone prevention purposes.